Who We Are

 Supportive of Participation, Achievement, and Fellowship

-We strive to provide an atmosphere of fellowship at all club functions; encouraging the participation and carving achievements of all members.
+We strive to provide an atmosphere of fellowship, learning and recognition of carving achievements of all members.

 Inclusive and Respectful

-We are open to any person interested in carving without regard to age, gender, race, or any other characteristic, and are committed to respectful relations among all members and non-members.
+We are open to any person interested in carving without regard to age, gender, race, or any other characteristic.

-We want to advance woodworking, in all its forms, through education and activities that encourage the sharing of woodcarving knowledge and skill.
+We want to advance wood carving in all its forms, through education and activities that encourage the sharing of knowledge and skill.
 We encourage members to work outside of their comfort zones and test their limits.

-Since its founding in 1995, the Cape Fear Woodcarvers Club has grown to become an important arts resource in the Wilmington-Cape Fear area.
-The seed for a woodcarving club in southeast North Carolina was planted during an American Legion ceremony luncheon when Andy Jones and Frank Buesseler "discovered" they had a common interest in woodcarving.
-Andy arranged with Poplar Grove Plantation to host a carving club and contacted the local newspaper and Chip Chats which printed articles announcing the establishment of the group.
+Since its founding in 1995, the Cape Fear Woodcarvers Club has grown to become an important arts resource in the Wilmington, North Carolina area.
+The seed for a wood carving club was planted during an American Legion ceremony luncheon when Andy Jones and Frank Buesseler discovered that they had a common interest in wood carving.
+Andy arranged with Poplar Grove Plantation to host their carving club and contacted the local newspaper and Chip Chats to announce the establishment of the group.

 The first meeting in the fall of 1995 was attended by five carvers.
-Since then, club membership has grown to more than 70 men and women, who come from as far north as Jacksonville, and as far south as Myrtle Beach, and all points in between in the Wilmington-Cape Fear region.
+Since then, club membership grew to more than 70 men and women, who came from as far north as Jacksonville, and as far south as Myrtle Beach, and all points in between.

 In 2015 the club meeting location moved to the 5th Avenue United Methodist Church.
 By 2022, membership diminished to less than 40 but interest in our club is rebounding as Wilmington continues to grow.